Manta-Network/Manta/.github/ISSUE_TEMPLATE/calamari_xcm_onboarding.md

 - The result will be:
 ```
 Sovereign Account Address on Relay: 0x7061726124080000000000000000000000000000000000000000000000000000
-Sovereign Account Address on other Parachains (Generic): 0x7369626c24080000000000000000000000000000000000000000000000000000
-Sovereign Account Address on Dolphin: 0x7369626c24080000000000000000000000000000
 ```

 - Once you’ve got your `Sovereign Account`’s address, please fund it using the [Rococo faucet](https://wiki.polkadot.network/docs/build-pdk#obtaining-roc).
-Otherwise you won’t be able to create the HRMP channel as the transaction will fail due to insufficient fees.
-Let us know if you need additional funds.
+The sovereign account will be used to execute some transactions  on the relay chain on behalf of your parachain and will need to reserve some funds for those transactions.
+Specifically funds will be needed for:
+1. `Transact` instruction and encoded inner calls to HRMP pallet to open/accept HRMP channels.
+2. Reserves for the HRMP channels, which are chain specific configurations, and can be checked with `configuration.activeConfig()` - `hrmpSenderDeposit` and `hrmpRecipientDeposit`

 ## Create HRMP Channel with Dolphin
 ### Get the Relay Encoded Call Data to Open HRMP Channel.